 Tiddington Court Facilities

 Tiddington Court has a communal lounge that is the hub of many of its social activities.
 Morning coffee and afternoon tea are served on a daily basis together with weekly events from whist to keep fit.
 The Court Manager will be able to provide a copy of the monthly social programme.
-In addition to the Lounge, there is a communal conservatory available for use by all Owners.
-The Court also features a hobbies room where Owners can take part in a number of activities including board games, card games, art and craft.
-The hobbies room is also used for meetings of either the Court management company or local clubs and societies of which Owners are members.
+In addition to the Lounge, there is a communal conservatory available for use by all owners.
+This is most often used for activities such as board games, card games and arts & crafts.
+It is also used for meetings of either the Court management company or local clubs and societies of which owners are members.

 There are many more staff than are generally found in traditional sheltered housing.
 A Manager and team of Duty Managers work in shifts and somebody is always present, twenty-four hours a day.
 The monthly service charge covers the cost of external maintenance and upkeep of the grounds, one-and-a-half hours of domestic assistance per week per individual property, as well as an hour per property devoted to the cleaning of the communal areas.